 Rush-hour drivers on Redwood Road honked and waved as they passed the clinic’s flag-lined white tents, illuminated by the lights of TV cameras focused on Henderson.
 Lines of people, including some families with a handful of young children in tow, turned out on a brisk fall evening.
 About 70 shots were delivered in three hours, health workers estimated, reflecting the average number of doses distributed at earlier pop-up community clinics.

-The clinic was the latest of some 23 clinics for Utah’s Latino residents, part of an on-going partnership with Rancho Markets, the Utah Division of Multicultural Affairs, the Salt Lake County Health Department, and the Utah Department of Health.
+The clinic was the latest of nearly two dozen for Utah’s Latino residents, part of an on-going partnership with Rancho Markets, the Utah Division of Multicultural Affairs, the Salt Lake County Health Department, and the Utah Department of Health.
 More than 1,000 people have received vaccinations at the clinics, said Cristina Diaz De Leon, lauded at the event for her tireless work as an organizer during the pandemic.

 That the clinic took place in a convenient parking lot matters, said Yolanda Rodriguez, a community health worker noted for her ability to overcome fears expressed by those waiting for shots.

 Rodriguez expressed pride in those who have overcome mistrust and vaccination resistance, but noted that the ongoing efforts continue.
 “We have more work to do,” she said, a belief underscored by all of the event’s organizers.